Men's Freeride touring ski reviews 2018

 True, it came last in a demanding preselection for the best skis on the market, but the Rossignol Sky HD has kept its predecessors’ character.
 Very flexible, especially at the tip, it’s remarkably easy to handle and will even go slightly into overdrive, with great float in deep snow up to intermediary speeds.
 But when we step up the pace, this flexibility makes it much more difficult to steer.
 It’s nonetheless a good ski that will suit a less sporty public looking for a very accessible leisure ski that will help them to tackle...
 Read on

 The UBAC 95 scored high for its lightness and great accessibility.
-It's really very easy to steer and to handle, and great fun for its rider.
-With 1413 grams underfoot (ski only), it will help take you uphill and is a joy to ride down.
+It's really very easy to steer and handle, and great fun for its rider.
+With 1413 grams underfoot (ski only), it's easy to take uphill and is a joy to ride down.
 However, it lacks the stiffness and character needed for the "all mountain" segment.
-Its behaviour on piste and through choppy snow falls a little short due to the somewhat damp ski tip.
-Recommended for all riders looking for a versatile but more freerando-oriented ski.
+Its behaviour on piste and through choppy snow falls a little short due to the ski tip's flex.
+Recommended for all riders looking for a versatile ski that enjoys ski touring.